-The Enterprise IT&C Radio Frequency Technologist will establish and maintain familiarity with technical details of, and support requirements for all radio communication systems used throughout the USAP.
-Systems include HF, VHF, UHF, microwave, paging, field and infrastructure wireless links, and other RF equipment as assigned.
+The Enterprise IT&C Radio Frequency Technologist is to establish and maintain familiarity with technical details of, and support requirements for all radio communication systems used throughout the USAP.
+Systems include HF, VHF, UHF, microwave, paging, field and infrastructure wireless links, satellite tracking receivers, and other RF equipment as assigned.
 The position’s nominal work location is in Centennial, Colorado and supports numerous locations overseas.
 Operational locations include but are not limited to McMurdo, Amundsen-Scott South Pole, and Palmer stations, two marine research vessels, and logistics hubs in New Zealand and Chile.
-This position coordinates support of RF systems with IT&C Station Managers and their staff, members of the science community, and engineering staff in the ASC Centennial office, and affiliate organizations or subcontracted entities.
+This position coordinates support of RF systems with IT&C Station Managers and their staff, members of the science community, and engineering and technical staff in the ASC Centennial office, and affiliate organizations or subcontracted entities.

 Primary Responsibilities Include:

-- Establish and update maintenance plans and technical instructions for all RF equipment maintenance plans, procedures, and assure test equipment resource availability.
+- Review and update maintenance plans and technical instructions for all RF equipment maintenance plans, procedures, and assure test equipment resource availability.

 - Support all RF communications system development, operation, and sustainment activities to include Subject Matter Expert (SME) support to RF related projects.

-- Document and validate system characteristics as required to facilitate Spectrum Management.
+- Document, validate, and report system characteristics as required to facilitate Spectrum Management.

-- Maintain inventories of equipment, to include awareness of spares readiness posture.
+- Maintain inventories of assigned equipment to include awareness of spares readiness posture.

 - Develop seasonal technical plans as needed.